Unlawful Possession of a Weapon New Jersey

 The firearms defense attorneys at the Tormey Law Firm LLC represent clients facing illegal weapons offenses, including unlawful possession of a weapon throughout the State of New Jersey.
 In fact, the firm has offices located throughout New Jersey including in Hackensack, Morristown, and Newark.
 Our trial team is composed of experienced criminal defense lawyers including former firearms prosecutors who now use their experience to defend our clients charged with weapons offenses.
-If you or a loved one is facing a weapons charge in NJ, you’ve come to the right place.
-Contact the Tormey Law Firm immediately for a free initial consultation at 201-556-1570.
+If you or a loved one is facing a weapons charge in NJ, you need to understand the severe penalties that can come with these felony convictions and what steps you can take to challenge, and even potentially avoid them.
+Contact the Tormey Law Firm immediately for a free initial consultation at (201)-614-2474.

 Unlawful Possession of a Weapon: N.J.S.A.
 2C:39-5

 The criminal statute governing charges for unlawful possession of a weapon in New Jersey is N.J.S.A.
 2C:39-5.
 Section (a) governs weapons offenses for machine guns which is a second degree offense punishable by 5-10 years in New Jersey State prison if convicted.
-Section (b) covers handguns which is a third degree offense for BB guns and airsoft guns, otherwise it’s a second degree crime.
+Section (b) covers handguns which is a second degree felony crime, unless it’s for BB guns and air guns, which is a third degree offense.

 NOTE: The difference between a second degree offense and a third degree offense is significant.
 A second degree crime is punishable by 5-10 years in jail with a presumption of imprisonment even if you have no prior record.
 A third degree offense, on the other hand, is punishable by 3-5 years in jail but there is a presumption against incarceration for first-time offenders.